REDWOOF/Between-Two-Worlds-Notes/content/Other/Book of Aodh.md

 Amidst our ongoing discussions, I have uncovered new information that may shed light on our current understanding.
 Recent expeditions suggest that the [[Whispering Grove]] holds secrets about the cycles of rebirth and the nature of [[Aodh Tabris]]' reincarnations.
 The [[Mirror of Souls]] is also said to be active once more, though making more paintings would likely prove useless at this point.
 Or perhaps we should continue onto the[[ Catacombs of Eldara]] per our original plan?
 That still may bear more fruit than the actual forest, funnily enough. (*Is the Catacombs of Eldara the place under that dragon shaped hill, or the sarcophagi opened by Eldrin?*)

+**Rêvgo:**
+Hello, I obtained this book and it seems to be linked to others through text.
+I believe a meeting should be arranged, I would love to '*Aodh*' you on this subject.
+(Get it?)

+**Any:**
+Compromised.